Britain's navy to protect fishing waters in case of no-deal Brexit

-(Reuters) - Four Royal Navy patrol ships will be ready on Jan.
-1 to help protect Britain’s fishing waters in the event the Brexit transition period ends without a deal on future ties with the European Union, the Ministry of Defence (MOD) said.
+LONDON (Reuters) - Four Royal Navy patrol ships are on standby to protect Britain’s fishing waters in the event the Brexit transition period ends on Dec.
+31 without a deal on future ties with the European Union, the Ministry of Defence (MOD) said.

+The move drew criticism from lawmakers in British Prime Minister Boris Johnson’s own Conservative Party, but was shrugged off by the French government.

+“Keep calm and carry on,” an Elysee official said, using to a British wartime slogan.

 There are concerns about possible skirmishes between British and foreign fishing vessels if no trade deal is reached, with existing transitional rules that give EU boats access to British waters set to expire at the end of the year.